irq8/trackercat/README.md

 Research or documentation found outside this project's repository is not licensed under the project's primary license.

+### Contributors and Support

+Special thanks to the entire staff and user-base of [Stack Overflow](http://www.stackoverflow.com) and [Dream in Code](http://www.dreamincode.net/) for your constant support.

+Also a big thanks to ethompso for aiding me in fixing the tool's GPX extraction capabilities.

 ### Contact Project Lead